-The LSAT is scored on a scale from 120 to 180; every year a few people attain the Everest-like peak of 180, and they can pretty much write their own tickets to law school.
-The average score is a little higher than 150 (around 153).
-Any score higher than 160 is quite good, and puts you in the top 10 to 12 percent of test-takers.
-A score of 166 puts you near the 95th percentile, and a score more than 170 is rare.
+The LSAT is scored on a scale from 120 to 180; every year a few people attain the Everestlike peak of 180, and they can pretty much write their own tickets to law school.
+Although percentile charts vary slightly among test administrations, the average LSAT score is around 152.
+Any score higher than 160 is quite good and puts you in the top 20 percent of test-takers (80th percentile).
+A score of around 164 puts you around the 90th percentile, and a score of 173 or above is where the top 1 percent of test-takers usually reside.